 All of us are often guilty of showing interest in the lives of other people, especially celebrities.
 Sometimes we idolize them, and sometimes we look up to them, but most of the time we’re merely intrigued by their daily lives and daily routines.
 If you are an avid book reader, chances are that you are more interested in a famous writer than a movie star or a musician.
 The same could be said about new authors who are looking up to their favorite writer and looking to be inspired by them.
-With that said, what exactly are some of the routines that famous artists do on a daily basis?
+We have all heard many stories about writers in the past, who have produced their best work while being drunk or after constant gambling.
+Are the contemporary writers using a Genting Bet welcome offer to get a bonus for online gambling or maybe they have some other quirks?
+What exactly are some of the routines that famous artists do on a daily basis?

 Stephen King tends to keep the things simple and his only routine is consistency.
 As a part of his routine, he tries to write six pages a day.
 He wakes up around 8:00, has a cup of tea and starts working.
 In one interview, he explained that sometimes life got in the way during the time he usually used for working and that he had to get up and pause his work, but even that didn’t stop him from finishing the planned number of pages.

 Joanne doesn’t have a routine she tends to follow.
 She explains that she is often busy and has a lifestyle that doesn’t allow her to have a set schedule.
 Instead, she tries to write as much as she can whenever she can and wherever she can.
 Did you know that she wrote down the Hogwarts’ houses names on a sick big on an airplane?